Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

   The selected attribute group is removed from the attribute group column.
 The attribute group data window is closed.

 4. Click the [SAVE] button in the upper right corner.
   The attribute group is deleted.
-The *Edit Attribute Groups* view is closed.
+The *Edit attribute groups* view is closed.

 #### Add attributes to a group